-The European Centre of Disease Prevention and Control (ECDC) was established in 2005.
-It is an EU agency with aim to strengthen Europe's defences against infectious diseases.
-It is seated in Stockholm, Sweden.
+The European Centre for Disease Prevention and Control (ECDC) was established in 2005.
+It is an EU agency aimed at strengthening Europe's defences against infectious diseases.
+It is located in Stockholm, Sweden.

 As a publicly funded EU agency, ECDC works to ensure it is open and transparent about its operations and funding.